 - you have a wart or verruca that keeps coming back

-- you have a very large or painful wart or verruca
+- you have a large or painful wart or verruca

-- a wart bleeds or changes in how it looks
+- a wart bleeds or there's a change in how it looks

 - you have a wart on your face or genitals

-Your GP may be able to freeze a wart or verruca so it falls off a few weeks later.
-Sometimes it takes a few sessions.
+Your GP freezes a wart or verruca so that it scabs over.
+Usually it falls off a few weeks later.
+This may take a few sessions.
+Your GP may prescribe creams or other treatments if freezing does not work.

 How to stop warts and verrucas spreading

-Warts and verrucas are caused by a virus.
-They can be spread to other people from contaminated surfaces or through close skin contact.
+Warts and verrucas can be spread through skin-to-skin contact or contaminated surfaces with the virus.
 You're more likely to spread a wart or verruca if your skin is wet or damaged.

-It can take months for a wart or verruca to appear after contact with the virus.
+It can take months for a wart or verruca to appear.

 wash your hands after touching a wart or verruca

-change your socks daily if you have a verruca
+change your socks everyday if you have a verruca

 cover warts and verrucas with a plaster when swimming